 Rice Malt Syrup - a complex carbohydrate blend of glucose and maltose made from fermented cooked rice, completely fructose-free (which is slow releasing aka it doesn't give you as much of a sugar high)

 Tea - I drink a couple cups of green/white and herbal tea every day

 Coconut oil - For sautéing or roasting veggies in the oven, oil pulling, hair masks, as body lotion, gosh I just love coconut oil!

 Superfoods - My faves are acai and maca powder as well as this superfood blend from Loving Earth

 Supplements - the four supplements I take on a regular basis are magnesium, vitamin B12, Juice+ and spirulina

-Protein powder – there’s so much processed crap out there, so make sure to stick to brands that are as clean as possible.
-My personal fave are Nuzest and Amazonia
+Protein powder - there's so much processed crap out there, so make sure to stick to brands that are as clean as possible.
+My personal fave are Nuzest, Sunwarrior, Prana On and Bare Blends.

 Canned products - Even though I try to stay away from processed foods, I always have some canned beans around the house for when there's not enough time to cook them up fresh (my fave include kidney beans, chickpeas and edamame)